 NO stretching exercises will be suggested for your baby following the procedure.

 Our practice nurse will contact you 4-5 days following the procedure to check progress.
-Review by your surgeon is not necessary if feeding is progressing well, if you have concerns or there is a family history of problematic scarring, then review by your surgeon three weeks following the procedure will be recommended.
+Review by your surgeon is not necessary if feeding is progressing well.
+If you have concerns or there is a family history of problematic scarring, then a review by your surgeon three weeks following the procedure will be recommended.

 The risk of scarring requiring subsequent surgery following newborn tongue tie release is 1% in our practice.
 While a yellow scab like appearance under the tongue is normal following tongue tie release, wound infection is very rare.

-If there is increased problems with feeding or redness/swelling under the chin, then contact your surgeon for advice.
+If there are increased problems with feeding or redness/swelling under the chin, then contact your surgeon for advice.

 Make an appointment at Sydney Children’s Surgery to see Dr Anthony Dilley in Gymea or Randwick, or Dr Carolyn Russell in Gymea, Randwick or Liverpool.